 † Month of outbreak is the month of onset of the first case or month of notification of the first case or month the investigation of the outbreak commenced.

-^ The number of people affected and hospitalised relate to the findings of the outbreak investigation at the time of writing and not necessarily in the month specified or in this quarter.
+The number of people affected and hospitalised relates to the findings of the outbreak investigation at the time of writing and not necessarily in the month specified or in this quarter.
 The number of people affected does not necessarily equal the number of laboratory-confirmed cases.

-A Analytical epidemiological association between illness and one or more foods
+A Analytical epidemiological association between illness and 1 or more foods.

-MLVA Multi-locus variable number tandem repeat analysis PFGE Pulsed-field gel electrophoresis
+MLVA Multi-locus variable number tandem repeat analysis profile